KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

 Description:

 -  You can configure which ILL notices should be sent to staff.
-More details can be found in the :ref:`ILL email notifications <ill-email-notifications-label>` section.
+More details can be found in the :ref:`ILL email notifications <ILL-email-notification-label>` section.

 .. _returnclaims-label: